xrdocs/virtual-routing/_tutorials/2022-08-29-xrd-with-docker-compose-control-plane.md

 ### Launching Sample XRd docker-compose Topologies

-In the `xrd-tools/` repository we cloned onto the host machine in [Part-2]({{base_path}}/tutorials/2022-08-22-helper-tools-to-get-started-with-xrd/) of the XRd tutorials Series, there is a `samples/` directory that contains some docker-compose.xr.yaml examples.
+In the `xrd-tools/` repository we cloned to the host machine in [Part-2]({{base_path}}/tutorials/2022-08-22-helper-tools-to-get-started-with-xrd/), there is a `samples/` directory that contains some docker-compose.xr.yaml examples.
 Let's work through a couple of these examples to better understand how to use `xr-compose`:

 ```
 cisco@xrdcisco:~/xrd-tools/samples/xr_compose_topos$ pwd